thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 export default App;
 ```

-Finally, take a look at the user interface.
+Then, play around with the user interface.

 ```shell
 open http://localhost:8000/